 Villi are needle-like growths that extend from the plasma membrane of a cell.
 For some cells, such as the cells along the wall of intestines, it is important to be able to rapidly exchange substances with their surrounding environment.
 Villi increase the rate of exchange of materials between cells and their environment by increasing the surface area of the plasma membrane.
 This increases the space available for material to move in and out of the cell.

 Movement is particularly important for certain animal cells.
-Sperm cells, for example, live for the sole purpose of travelling to an egg and fertilizing it.
+Sperm cells, for example, live for the sole purpose of traveling to an egg and fertilizing it.
 Flagella (plural of flagellum) provide the mechanical ability for cells to move under their own power.
-A flagellum is a long, thin extension from the plasma membrane and is driven by a cellular engine made from proteins.
+A flagellum is a long, thin extension of the plasma membrane and is driven by a cellular engine made from proteins.